shovon/raytracing-c/README.md

-# Ray Tracing in One Weekend in V
+# Ray Tracing in One Weekend in C

 ![Output from ray tracing](/output.png)